lucidrains/phenaki-pytorch/README.md

 - [ ] test maskgit + critic alone on oxford flowers dataset
 - [ ] support rectangular sized videos
 - [ ] add flash attention as an option for all transformers and cite @tridao
-- [ ] abstract out text conditioning module into own package, and take care of audiolm-pytorch at the same time

 ## Citations